Multiple Reachability in Linear Dynamical Systems: Definitions and Basic Properties

 Subsets $\sset S\subseteq\rel^d$ that can be expressed using formulas in the logic described above, that is

-for some formula $\Phi$, are called \textbf{semialgebraic sets}.
-Due to the closure under projection of semialgebraic sets, it is not difficult to see that the semialgebraic sets are exactly the sets $\sset S\subseteq \rel^d$ that can be written as finite unions of sets of tuples $(x_1,\ldots,x_d)\in\rel^d$ that satisfy simultaneously:
+for some formula $\Phi$, are called \textbf{semialgebraic}.
+Due to quantifier elimination, semialgebraic sets are exactly the sets $\sset S\subseteq \rel^d$ that can be written as finite unions of sets of tuples $(x_1,\ldots,x_d)\in\rel^d$ that satisfy simultaneously

 where $P_i\in\intg[x_1,\ldots,x_d]$.
-To see this, note that the intersection of real zeros of polynomials $P$ and $Q$ is exactly the set of real zeros of the polynomial $P^2+Q^2$.
+We only need one equality because the intersection of real zeros of polynomials $P$ and $Q$ is exactly the set of real zeros of the polynomial $P^2+Q^2$.
 In this setting, an \textbf{algebraic set} is the set of zeros of a polynomial with integer coefficients.
-A \textbf{hyperplane} is the set of solutions of a linear equation, \ie $(x_1,\ldots, x_d)\in\rel^d$ for which
+A \textbf{hyperplane} is the set of solutions of an affine equation, \ie $(x_1,\ldots, x_d)\in\rel^d$ for which

 where $a_i$ are integers.
-A \textbf{halfspace} is the set of solutions of a linear \emph{inequality}, and a \textbf{polytope} is the intersection of finitely many halfspaces.
-By the adjective \textbf{homogeneous}, when applied to the notions above, we mean that the topological closure contains the origin.
-On $\rel^2$, a hyperplane is just a \textbf{line}, and a halfspace is called a \textbf{halfplane}.
+A \textbf{halfspace} is the set of solutions of an affine \emph{inequality}, and a \textbf{polytope} is the intersection of finitely many halfspaces.
+On~$\rel^2$, a hyperplane is just a \textbf{line}, and a halfspace is called a \textbf{halfplane}.
+Finally, when discussing semialgebraicity for subsets of $\com^d$, we identify the latter with $\rel^{2d}$ by taking real and imaginary parts.

-A \textbf{linear recurrence sequence} is a sequence $\sq{u_n}$ of rational numbers that satisfies a linear recurrence relation:
+A \textbf{linear recurrence sequence} is a sequence $\sq{u_n}$ of rational numbers that satisfies a linear recurrence relation

-for all $n>d$ where $a_i$ are rational numbers.
-The minimal number $d$ for which the sequence satisfies \eqref{eq:lrs} is called the \textbf{order} of the sequence.
-Linear recurrence sequences and linear dynamical systems are basically the same object, as summarised in the two following propositions. \begin{proposition} Let $\sq{u_n}$ be a linear recurrence sequence of order $d$.
+for all $n>d$, where $a_i$ are rational numbers.
+The smallest positive number $d$ for which the sequence satisfies \eqref{eq:lrs} is called the \textbf{order} of the sequence.
+A \textbf{linear dynamical system} evolves according to the map $x \mapsto Mx$ for $M \in \rat^{d\times d}$.
+Linear recurrence sequences and linear dynamical systems are essentially the same object, as summarised in the two following propositions. \begin{proposition} Let $\sq{u_n}$ be a linear recurrence sequence of order $d$.
 Then there exists $M\in\rat^{d\times d}$ such that